yazhinia/McDevol/README.md

 McDevol - <ins>*M*</ins>etagenome binning of <ins>*c*</ins>ontigs based on <ins>*De*</ins>con<ins>*vol*</ins>ution of abundance and k-mer profiles.

-Shown below an illustration for the underlying basis for binning.
+# Introduction
-(1) Contigs originated from same genome will have correlated abundance profiles across samples;
-(2) k-mer (tetramer) frequency is a characteristics of microbial genomes and distinguishes genomes from different genus.
-Thus, contigs from same genome show correlation in k-mer frequency.
+Metagenome binning relies on the following underlying basis, (1) Contigs originated from same genome will have correlated abundance profiles across samples (2) k-mer (tetramer) frequency is a characteristics of microbial genomes and distinguishes genomes from different genus.
+Thus, contigs from same genome show correlation in k-mer frequency

 ![binning_twosource_of_information](https://user-images.githubusercontent.com/29796007/227135720-bee8b197-3b8a-4020-9582-4c917a2b9b0a.png)
+Using this basis, contigs from the same genomes could be identified in the metagenome assembly and grouped into <ins>*M*<\ins>etagenome-<ins>*a*<\ins>ssembled <ins>*g*<\ins>enomes (MAGs).

 # Algorithm
 McDevol clusters metagenome contigs using novel Bayesian statistics-based distance measure between contigs by their read counts and k-mer profiles.
 The initial clusters are merged further by distances with relaxed threshold to combine clusters into connected components.
 Non-Megative Matrix Factorization is performed on components to bin contigs by learning linear mixture models.
 The outline of algorithm is show below.